 What does it take for you to prioritize a student?

 As students get closer to completion of a stage, instructors will try to protect their schedules to insure that that student can clear a hurdle.
 Similarly it is common for instructors to massage the schedule to fly more intensively with students towards the brush-up phase prior to the final exam Practical with an examiner.
 Aircraft availability is also prioritized towards clients who have an upcoming checkride.
+We do not consider a temporary one or two week uptick to three times a week in preparation for a test to be accelerated training.

 Average Training Length